ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent7h_2026.md

 ### Refund Policy

 Refunds will be issued according to the following scale: 85% until February 1, 2026; 50% between February 2 and April 1, 2026; 25% between April 2 and May 1, 2026.
 No refunds after May 2, 2026.
 Until May 2, teams may transfer their registration after notifying the organizing committee.
+No refunds will be issued in the event that a section of the course must be modified, shortened, or canceled due to adverse weather conditions or any other external factors beyond the organization’s control.

 "
 # thereby allowing for a similar duration event for all teams.